NOTICE OF PRIVACY PRACTICES

 We may deny your request to inspect and copy in certain very limited circumstances.
 If you are denied access to protected health information, you may request that the denial be reviewed.
 Another licensed health care professional chosen by the facility will review your request and the denial.
 The person conducting the review will not be the person who originally denied your request.
 We will comply with the outcome of the review.

-We may deny your request for an correction if the information:
+We may deny your request for a correction if the information:

-• Is not part of the protected health information to which you have a right or access; or
+- Is not part of the protected health information to which you have a right or access

 If we deny your request for correction, we will give you a written denial including the reasons for the denial and the right to submit a written statement disagreeing with the denial.

 Ø Right to Request Restrictions.
 You have the right to request a restriction or limitation on the protected health information we use or disclose about you for treatment, payment, or health care operations.
 You also have the right to restrict the protected health information we disclose about you to a family member, friend or other person who is involved in your care or the payment for your care.
 This request must be made in writing.
 For example, you could ask that we not use or disclose information about a surgery you had.
 If you pay for a service or health care item out-of-pocket in full, you can ask us not to share that information for the purpose of payment or our operations with your health insurer.
 We will say “yes” unless a law requires us to share that information.

 We are not required to agree to your request.
 If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment or the release of information is required by law.